magiama9/commute-buddy/README.md

 * MapBox API --- Used to generate maps, directions, and distance.
 * Gas Prices API via Current API--- Used to get current nationwide gas prices
 * Bulma --- responsive, mobile-first CSS framework
+    * Bulma-Switch extension --- styles checkbox as a toggle switch.
+Compiled from source using Sass and Dart.

 ## MVP TO-DO
 * ~~Wireframe front-end~~